leafo/lapis-community/README.md

   * An account can block another account to not see their posts
 * Bans
   * Moderators can ban accounts from posting or seeing their category
+* Warnings
+  * A warning can be created on an account to either block or force all posts to go into pending for some duration
+  * The warning contains a message about what rule was violated
+  * The warning duration only starts after it has been viewed for the first time

 The database schema is managed by the Lapis migration system, using a scoped set of migrations.
 Upgrading the database for a new version of